Skip to main content

 Who Do I Sue After a Car Accident?

-Many injured motorists simply file a claim with the other party's insurance company and negotiate from there.
-However, car accidents can lead to lawsuits, particularly if the insurance company is not willing to give you the amount to which you are entitled.
+Many injured motorists file a car accident claim with the other party's auto insurance company and negotiate from there.
+However, car accidents can lead to lawsuits if the insurance company is not willing to give you the amount you are entitled.
 If that becomes the best option for you, here is some helpful information.

 Determining Liability

-The first order of business is determining who is at fault for the car accident.
+The first order of business is determining the at-fault driver for the car accident.
 If you are 100 percent at fault, trying to sue the other driver for your own injuries or medical expenses won't be a successful endeavor.
-A skilled lawyer can help you determine fault for your accident and also help you decide what damages you may be entitled to for your injuries based upon your percentage of fault.
+A skilled car accident lawyer can help you determine who is at fault for your accident.
+Secondly, they can help you decide the type of damages you may be entitled to for your car accident injuries based on your percentage of fault, if any.

-But that leads to the next question: What is the negligence law in your state?
-Car accident lawsuits are typically predicated on the theory that the other driver was negligent.
-With that in mind, state laws differ in how they award damages with respect to each driver's level of negligence.
+That leads to the next question: What is the negligence law in your state?
+Car accident lawsuits are typically based on the theory that the other driver was negligent.
+With that in mind, state laws differ in how they award damages based on each driver's level of negligence.

 Negotiating With the Insurance Company

-Aside from making the initial determination about fault relative to your state's negligence laws, you will next need to figure out if the other driver has insurance coverage in an amount sufficient to cover your injuries, if the insurance company will disclose that information.
+A car accident attorney can provide a free case evaluation by making the initial determination about fault based on your state's negligence laws.
+The next step is to figure out if the other driver's insurance company has enough insurance coverage to cover your injuries.

-Many states have a no-fault insurance option, whereby the insurance company pays medical coverage regardless of which driver caused the accident.
-Still, most no-fault states allow you to sue the other driver for repair and replacement for the property damage, medical treatment, and the loss of income.
+Many states have a no-fault insurance option.
+The insurance company will pay the accident victim's medical bills regardless of which driver caused the accident.
+Most no-fault states will still allow you to sue the other driver for the repair and replacement of property damage, medical treatment, and loss of income.

-Simply put, if you've made a claim with the other party's insurance company, negotiated extensively with them, and they still aren't covering all your expenses, your next step may be to initiate a lawsuit against the other driver.
+If you've made an insurance claim with the other party's insurance company, negotiated extensively with them, and the settlement offer still isn't covering all your expenses, your next step may be to initiate a lawsuit against the other driver.

 Suing the At-Fault Driver